 This afternoon is at leisure.
 You may wish to visit the National Museum of American History, one of many museums and galleries of the Smithsonian Institution.
 Here you may discover an eclectic collection of installations that celebrate American culture and history.
 One of the great treasures of the museum is the original American Flag.
 (Overnight Washington DC) B

 Farmington - 1 night

-- Fallingwater, Mill Run
+- Fallingwater, Mill Run: In-depth private visit

 In 1986, New York Times architecture critic Paul Goldberger wrote: “This is a house that summed up the 20th century and then thrust it forward still further.
 Within this remarkable building Frank Lloyd Wright recapitulated themes that had preoccupied him since his career began a half-century earlier, but he did not reproduce them literally.
 Instead, he cast his net wider, integrating European modernism and his own love of nature and of structural daring, and pulled it all together into a brilliantly resolved totality.
 Fallingwater is Wright’s greatest essay in horizontal space; it is his most powerful piece of structural drama; it is his most sublime integration of man and nature.”

 We then drive to Pittsburgh where the afternoon will be at leisure.
 This evening we enjoy a farewell dinner at one of the city’s dining institutions – the Capital Grille.
 (Overnight Pittsburgh) BD